Doomlazer/KQ4SCI-AGI-Egg-Port/README.md

 ### PIRATE

 Typing PIRATE at the copy protection displays one of two random images, plays a few bars of drunken sailor, and accuses the player of being a pirate before exiting the game.

 In the AGI version you need to press ALT-D at the copy protection to enter the debugger, press Enter twice, then type pirate to see the easter egg.
-Because it's not possible to trigger it in the same way with the SCI debugger, simply type 'pirate' at the copy protection prompt.
+Because this is not possible with the SCI debugger, simply type 'pirate' at the copy protection prompt.

 ### RAP KQ